carbon-language/carbon-lang/docs/design/README.md

 Names are introduced by [declarations](#declarations-definitions-and-scopes) and are valid until the end of the scope in which they appear.
-Code may not refer to names earlier in the source than they are declared except inline class member function bodies are
-[parsed as if they appeared after the class](#class-functions-and-factory-functions).
+Code may not refer to names earlier in the source than they are declared.
+In executable scopes such as function bodies, names declared later are not found.
+In declarative scopes such as packages, classes, and interfaces, it is an error to refer to names declared later, except that inline class member function bodies are [parsed as if they appeared after the class](#class-functions-and-factory-functions).

 A name in Carbon is formed from a sequence of letters, numbers, and underscores,